Rice University

 A presentation evaluation consists of

 Presentation evaluations are intended to be helpful.
 They should be frank, but never mean.
 Your evaluations will be kept anonymous.
-I will merge and edit presentation evaluations submitted and forward them to the presenters.
-I reserve the right to edit or suppress inappropriate or unhelpful comments.
+The instructors will combine presentation evaluations submitted and forward them to the presenters.
+We reserve the right to edit or suppress inappropriate or unhelpful comments.

 Final project